tristanlatr/WPWatcher/README.md

 - unable to send one or more email report
 - other errors

+#### Notes

+- Will automatically delete all temp wpscan files in `/tmp/wpscan` before starting
+- Set "--format","json" in  `wpscan_args` config option to have more consice email output

 ## Compatibility

-Tested with WPScan 3.7 on
+Tested with WPScan 3.7 on :
 - MacOS (WPScan install wil `HomeBrew`) and
 - Linux CentOS 7 (WPScan installed with `RubyGems`)

 ## Configuration
-If not specified with `--conf`, will try to load `./wpwatcher.conf` or `~/wpwatcher.conf` by default.
+If not specified with `--conf <path>` script parameter, will try to load `./wpwatcher.conf` or `~/wpwatcher.conf` by default.
 All options can be missing from config file expect `wp_sites`

 #### Basic usage (template)